-Before you configure the size and initial extent of the map, make sure that you have copied the default spatial settings into your skin's directory (See section 5.1.1 for directions).
-Once the settings have been copied, you can modify the map's initial extent in the context settings: \${skin.dir}/spatial/context.xml.
+Before you configure the size and initial extent of the map, make sure that you have copied the map layout page into your skin's directory (See section 5.1.1 for directions).
+Once the file has been copied, you can modify the map's initial extent in: \${skin.dir}/spatial/map.jsp.